Main Second Level Navigation

 -

-Status only faculty members must provide an additional letter from a director or employer, confirming the GFM request, their knowledge of the RSI GFM criteria, and supporting the applicant’s involvement in all RSI-related activities (i.e., supervision, teaching and service).
+Status-only faculty members must provide an additional letter from a director or employer, confirming the GFM request, their knowledge of the RSI GFM criteria, and supporting the applicant’s involvement in all RSI-related activities (i.e., supervision, teaching and service).

 Applications will be reviewed by RSI twice in an academic year.
 Documents must be submitted online by:

-- October 1st by end of day (11:59pm)
+October 1st by end of day (11:59pm)

-- February 1st by end of day (11:59pm)
+February 16th by end of day (11:59pm)

 Multiple GFMs

 If a faculty member is already holding a graduate membership through another graduate unit at the University, they may apply for a graduate cross-GFM in RSI, if they intent to teach a graduate course and supervise (as primary supervisor) RSI graduate students.
-These applicants require the same documentation and are reviewed using the same criteria for new memberships as outlined above.
-Please use the following GFM APPLICATION FORM* to submit your request.

 *Applicants must be logged in using their U of T email address to access the form